-By visiting these cities, you get the amazing opportunity to see every side of Estonia and experience the fascinating culture that runs through it.
+By visiting these towns, you get the amazing opportunity to see every side of Estonia and experience the fascinating culture that runs through it.

 Everyone has heard of Tallinn, Tartu and Pärnu, but there is so much more to discover in this small, yet fascinating country of Estonia than its largest cities.
 Here are four underrated towns that you should include in your travel plans while in Estonia.